nathanLloydw/pet-hamper/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 &#9989; **Details panels** with extended information – **“add to cart” button** with a **quantity field** and **extended product** data displayed on hovering over the live suggestion
-&#9989; **Easy implementation** in your theme - embed the plugin using a **shortcode**, as a **menu item** or as a **widget** &#9989; **Terms search** – search for product categories and tags &#9989; **Limit** displayed suggestions – the number is customizable &#9989; **The minimum number of characters** required to display suggestions – the number is customizable &#9989; **Better ordering** – a smart algorithm ensures that the displayed results are as accurate as possible
+&#9989; **Easy implementation** in your theme - embed the plugin using a **shortcode**, as a **menu item** or as a **widget** &#9989; **Terms search** – search for product categories and tags &#9989; **Search history** – the current search history is presented when the user clicked/taped on the search bar, but hasn't yet typed the query.
+&#9989; **Limit** displayed suggestions – the number is customizable &#9989; **The minimum number of characters** required to display suggestions – the number is customizable &#9989; **Better ordering** – a smart algorithm ensures that the displayed results are as accurate as possible